Afia-Anjum/ei_ms_pred/README.md

-Thesis title: Application of Machine Learning Towards Compound Identification through Gas Chromatography Retention Index (RI) and Electron Ionization Mass Spectrometry (EI-MS) Predictions.
+## Thesis Title: Application of Machine Learning Towards Compound Identification through Gas Chromatography Retention Index (RI) and Electron Ionization Mass Spectrometry (EI-MS) Predictions.

 This is the github repo for chapter 3 "Prediction of Electron-Ionization Mass Spectra (EI-MS) by Leveraging Composite Graph Neural Networks (GNN) and a Support Vector Regressor (SVR)"